-Use of 50 Ω transmission lines is required for all high frequency input and output signals to minimize reflections: PIN, NIN, CLKOUTP, CLKOUTN, DATAOUTP, and DATAOUTN (also REFCLKP and REFCLKN, if a high frequency reference clock is used, such as 155 MHz).
-It is also necessary for the PIN/NIN input traces to be matched in length, and the CLKOUTP/ CLKOUTN and DATAOUTP/DATAOUTN output traces to be matched in length to avoid skew between the differential traces.
+Minimizing reflections in the ADN2804 requires use of 50 Ω transmission lines for all pins with high frequency input and output signals, including PIN, NIN, CLKOUTP, CLKOUTN, DATAOUTP, and DATAOUTN (also REFCLKP and REFCLKN, if a high frequency reference clock is used, such as 155 MHz).
+It is also necessary for the PIN/NIN input traces to be matched in length and for the CLKOUTP/CLKOUTN and DATAOUTP/DATAOUTN output traces to be matched in length to avoid skew between the differential traces.